-Andrea is eligible for an annual bonus amount of up to 15% of total employment cost.
-The payment of the bonus is subject to Andrea achieving certain performance and financial key performance indicators.
-Andrea is eligible to participate in the Company's employee share option plan.
+Justin is eligible for an annual bonus amount of up to 25% of total employment cost.
+The payment of the bonus is at the discretion of the Board and is subject to Justin achieving certain performance and financial Key Performance Indicators.